What is PDF/A, what does it have to offer, and how can I best use it?

 PDF/A is just another file-format, and provides no special protections against data corruption.

 Yes.
 PDF/A allows users to save various metadata (for example the copyright) in the document using Extensible Metadata Platform (XMP) technology.

 The PDF/A and PDF/X standards are fundamentally compatible; i.e. a PDF file can generally conform to both PDF/A and PDF/X, but for maximum compatibility with modern PDF/X files, PDF/A-2 is highly recommended due to its support for transparency and layers.

 The ISO standard requires that future PDF viewing applications must be backward compatible, so that they are capable of correctly displaying older versions of PDF/A.

-A PDF/A file might be marginally larger than the original PDF file it was created from (provided they dont use different image resolutions or compression methods).
+A PDF/A file might be slightly larger than the original PDF file it was created from (provided they don't use different image resolutions or compression methods).
 Fonts are embedded in a PDF/A file (which is often also the case in normal PDF files) and more information is stored in the metadata.
-Some colour profiles could, in certain cases, lead to a much larger file size, but this is rare and is highly dependent on the particular case.
+Some color profiles could, in certain cases, lead to a much larger file size, but this is rare and is highly dependent on the particular case.